-The challenges of migration from war-zones are taking central stage in policy and public debates within Europe and in Sweden.
+The challenges of migration from war zones are taking central stage in policy and public debates within Europe and in Sweden.
 The current humanitarian crisis in the Middle East is not a regional problem but an emergency with global implications.
-In Sweden and Germany, the most open and welcoming countries thus far, the arrival of asylum seekers is triggering domestic tensions, and is already creating polarization.
 We believe urgent actions are needed from all actors, including universities.

-Sweden is in a particularly privileged position to take part in research efforts for sustainable post-conflict recovery and reconstruction, since the country has already welcomed the largest number of migrants per capita in Europe.
-Sweden is additionally well placed with regard to green technologies, and several strong centres at Lund University are oriented towards sustainability.
+Sweden is in a particularly privileged position to take part in research efforts for sustainable post-conflict recovery and reconstruction, considering the,wide range of models for planning sustainable infrastructure and state support for green technologies.
+Several strong centres at Lund University are oriented towards sustainability.

 During autumn 2016 three scenario workshops were held with Syrian academics on possible futures for Syria, and the scenario work was presented at the Swedish Institute in Stockholm in January 2017.
-The Post-Conflict Futures project will be also be part of Lund University Sustainability week in May 15-21, 2017.
+A final Syria 2040 workshop was held in December 2017.
 For more information on the project, please contact Helen Avery at the CMES.